Our History - Honoring Our Creative Heritage

 Leonard Schoenherr and Park Allensworth launch the Foliage Company of America in Ludington, Michigan.

-Leonard’s nephews, Lee Schoenherr and David Keitzman, begin working for the Foliage Co., picking lush local leaves, ferns, grasses and flowers that would be turned into dried floral arrangements.
-Little did Lee realize this would be the start of his entrepreneurial life – and lead to building FloraCraft into the industry powerhouse it is today.
+Leonard’s nephews, Lee Schoenherr and David Keitzman, begin working for the Foliage Co., picking lush local leaves, ferns, grasses and flowers to be turned into dried floral arrangements.
+Little did Lee realize, this would be the start of his entrepreneurial life – and lead to building FloraCraft into the industry powerhouse it is today.

-Lee spends time in the Army, followed by a brief stint in research and development at the Dow Chemical Co. before coming to work for the family business on the promise his uncle would look for expansion opportunities outside of Ludington.
+Lee spends time in the Army, followed by a brief stint in research and development at the Dow Chemical Co. before permanently coming to work for the family business.

 The company begins expansion outside of Ludington by acquiring companies in Ohio, Arkansas and Pennsylvania.